Sander2501/Successful/README.md

 - The risk manager **halts new entries** once the configured daily loss limit is breached, and caps both per-trade risk and per-position notional.
+- `demo`/`live` refuse frozen research setups by default, so a failed holdout or retired idea cannot be restarted accidentally.
 - Backtests apply spread, slippage and commission so results are not optimistic fills.
 Validate every strategy on demo before going live.
 - This is a foundation, not a finished trading system.
 Phases 4–5 (extended demo